16-745: Optimal Control and Reinforcement Learning

 Augmented Lagrangian method,

-Continous time, discrete time.
+Continuous time dynamics, discrete time dynamics.
 Euler integration, Forward and inverse dynamics.
 Linearization.

 Examples of formulating a trajectory optimization problem